spencercarnage/personal/src/content/blog/tailwind-codemod.md

 the node path, it can be determined what the node type for the `className` is, outputting that info into JSON and `.txt` format.

-Running this script against the `/legacy` folder I saw the different expressions used for the `className` attribute:
+Running `node ./analyzeClassNames.mjs --dir ../new-repo/legacy` showed the different expressions used for the `className` attribute in our codebase:

 ```
 CallExpression